 Can I use it on my mobile devices?

-Although we do not currently have a special app, you don't really need one to be able to process emails on the go using the standard Gmail app.
-This is because everything ActiveInbox does is stored using Gmail labels, which are available everywhere you use Gmail:
+Saying that, you don't really need one to be able to process emails on the go using the standard Gmail app.
+This is because the core of what ActiveInbox does is stored using Gmail labels, which are available everywhere you use Gmail:

 * To view your tasks, open the !Action folder

 * To action an email, add it to the !Action folder

 * To add an email to a project, move it to the Project folder (beginning with P/, e.g. P/My Project)